American Bull Molosser Dog Breed Caring and Family, Social Life, Physical Traits, Diet Information

 Similar dog breeds to American Bull Molosser are listed below:

 - Boerboel: The Boerboel is a large, mastiff-type dog from South Africa with a black mask and a short coat.
 This breed is large with a strong bone structure and well-developed muscles.
-Its head appears blocky with a short length between the stop and nose.
+Its head appears blocky with a short length between the stop and nose. more about Boerboel social life care & diet information.

 - The Dogue de Bordeaux: Bordeaux Mastiff, French Mastiff or Bordeauxdog is a large French mastiff breed.
 A typical brachycephalic mastiff breed, the Bordeaux is a very powerful dog, with a very muscular body.
-This muscular breed has been put to work pulling carts, transporting heavy objects, and guarding flocks.
+This muscular breed has been put to work pulling carts, transporting heavy objects, and guarding flocks. more about Dogue de Bordeaux social life care & diet information.